 We will review the creative and innovative management approaches to wide range of risk cases.

 Please only take this class if you have a solid knowledge of threat assessment.
 This is our most advanced course.

 In this course, you will:

-- Overcome challenges related to the ongoing management of heightened risk levels following a violence risk assessment
+- Learn how to manage high risk individuals following a violence risk assessment

 Who should attend?

 - Case Managers